sneharajput658/Web-Site/README.md

 # Web-Site
-This is a simple website created by using only HTML & CSS language
+This is a simple website created by using HTML & CSS